stephengold/Maud/README.md

 In a scene view, Maud visualizes each bone as a round dot (red or green by default) connected to its children by lines (white by default).
-(You can customize these colors using the "Skeleton Color Tool":
+(You can customize these colors using the "Skeleton Tool":
-"View -> Scene options -> Skeleton color".)
+"View -> Scene options -> Skeleton".)

 In a score view, each bone is represented by horizontal "staff".
 If space permits, the staff includes a rectangular name label on the left.